A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 What is Balandra Bay?

-Balandra Bay is a protected area north of La Paz, Mexico.
-It was declared a Natural Protected Area(Area Natural Protegida) in 2008 after campaigning by a local group known as Colectivo Balandra, who worked to promote environmental awareness in the La Paz municipality.
-Balandra Bay is actually made up of seven beaches and is known for having super shallow tides.
-Even at high tide the water doesn’t reach more than chest height, making it possible to walk around the headlands and explore each beach in turn.
 At low tide, large white sandbanks are exposed and you can walk super far out to the sandbar without the water coming above your ankles.
 Be careful to walk by shuffling your feet as stingrays can be found in the sand and can react to being stepped on by stinging you.

-The bay is protected from the Sea of Cortez by dusty-pink, Cardon cacti-covered mountains, making Balandra Beach the perfect destination for a dreamy beach day out.
 Balandra Beach refers to the most popular of the seven beaches, which is a public beach.
 Most visitors to Balandra Bay will visit Balandra Beach and we’re going to give you all the information you need to know before you go.

 Balandra Bay is home to seven white-sand beaches

-Balandra Beach 2024 update
+Balandra Beach 2025 update

 Following a yacht fire in October 2022, Balandra Beach was closed to the public.
-The resulting oil spillage and ash was an ecological disaster for the area and polluted the water and surroundings beaches.
+The resulting oil spillage and ash was an ecological disaster for the area and polluted the water and surrounding beaches.

-As of March 2023, Balandra Beach has been re-opened.
-There’s currently a limit on capacity and quite a few restrictions, which have been changing regularly, so we’re going to keep this article as up-to-date as possible so you know exactly what’s going on.
+In March 2023, Balandra Beach reopened with a limit on capacity and quite a few restrictions, which have been changing regularly since.

 Balandra Beach restrictions

 Restrictions were originally put in place at Balandra Bay as part of the COVID-19 response.
-These restrictions included a limit on the number of visitors arriving by road per day (this was a maximum of 400 people per day but changed regularly) and specific time slots, which were assigned on a first come, first served basis.
+These restrictions included a limit on the number of visitors arriving by road per day (this was a maximum of 400 people per day but changed regularly) and specific time slots, which were assigned on a first-come, first-served basis.

-Following the 2022 yacht fire, restrictions have again been tightened in 2023.
 There are now two time slots where you can enter Playa Balandra, one in the morning and one in the afternoon.
-Capacity has been capped to 450 people, but this could change.
+Capacity has been capped at 450 people, but this could change.
 To ensure you get in, it’s recommended to arrive as early as possible.

 If you take a Balandra Beach tour you can avoid the crowds on the public beach